 Are VPNs Safe?
 How Do VPNs Function?

-Bear in mind that we’re talking about safe VPNs like ExpressVPN, CyberGhost, NordVPN, and others.
-If you stick to tried-and-tested providers, the VPNs are indeed safe.
-Not only that, but the change of your IP address allows you to bypass geo-restrictions and unblock restricted sites, for example.
+If you stick to tried-and-tested providers, the VPNs are safe.
+Not only that, but the change of your IP address allows you to bypass geo-restrictions and unblock restricted sites.
+Other benefits include downloading torrents safely, getting on the dark web anonymously, and browsing the internet without tracking.

 What Makes a VPN Safe?

 A safe VPN is a service that you can fully trust to anonymize your online activities and protect your private data from snoopers.
-Not every service can be called safe, so let’s take a look at the features and functionalities that a safe VPN must have to be called that.
+Not every service can be called safe, so let’s take a look at the features and functionalities that a safe VPN must have to deserve this distinguished title.

 1. Strong Encryption & Newest Protocols

-These protocols are still used in 2024, although OpenVPN and IKEv2 made space for more recent additions like WireGuard, NordLynx, and Lightway.
+These protocols are still used in 2026, although OpenVPN and IKEv2 made space for more recent additions like WireGuard, NordLynx, and Lightway Turbo.
+Protocols like SSTP, PPTP, and IPSec are almost extinct breeds due to their unreliability and potential security issues that NordLynx, Lightway, and WireGuard don’t have.

 2. Zero-Logging Policy (Privacy-Friendly Jurisdiction)

 Another, maybe even more important factor is that the VPN is focused on privacy through the implementation of a no-logging business model.
-By that, we mean that it stores absolutely NO logs of information that can be traced to you.
+By that, we mean that it stores absolutely no logs of information that can be traced to you.
+This is usually the case with paid VPNs, although some free VPNs are also log-free.

 - Connection logs